0xflotus/eslint-plugin-hex-under/README.md

 ## hex-under-256

-This ESLint plugin proves, if you use hexadecimal numbers in your variable declaration code, that its value is less than 256.
-If you use a hexadecimal number greater or equal 256, it will be transformed to its decimal value.
+This ESLint plugin proves, if you use hexadecimal numbers in your variable declaration code, that its value is less than a specified value (default: 255).
+If you use a hexadecimal number greater or equal this specified value, it will be transformed to its decimal value.

 ### Example